Social Security Registration in Thailand

 Whenever a new employee is hired, the employer must submit a new social security registration form if the employee does not already possess a social security affiliation card.
 This process ensures that all employees, new and existing, are covered under the social security scheme, providing them with essential protections.

-How do you register for social security in Thailand?
+What is the process for social security registration in Thailand?

 Detailed below are the Steps for social security registration: